 But don’t forget that we are “unique” and remember that worries and stress will not help the child or you.
 That is why parents should not worry at what age should a child be fully potty trained.
 If you are consistent and not give up they will get rid of the nappies quicker than you thought.

 The main problem, that most families experience is that parents/carers think they are not doing their jobs and their child should potty trained at the age of their friends, brothers or sisters.

 The information out there is that the average age for potty training is around 27 months.
 This can be less or more and that’s why is “average”.
 So anything from 18 months to 3 years old would be the “norm” if you follow this.
-However do not think that you are not good enough if your child still wear nappies at 4 years old as it maybe that you need to try different methods or try when “you” are calmer.
+However, do not think that you are not good enough if your child still use nappies at 4 years old as it maybe that you need to try different methods or try when “you” are calmer.

 How to Start Potty Training

 Children are like sponges, they absorb everything around them, specially our mood and feelings.
 So if you are positive and calm the changes of getting their butt out of the nappies quickly will increase dramatically!

 How to potty train is a routine and children learn through routine: repeating and practicing.
 Any method that you try, you need to be consistent and repeat the training as many times it is needed until they are completely independent to go to use the potty or go to the loo.
 It is possible to potty training in a day, 3 or a week, it depends on how consistent and calm you are when training your child.

 Teaching children how to behave, how to eat with a spoon, how to get dress, how to read, etc will need patient from parents/carer.
 This is our role, to be there for someone that needs us, to encourage and to teach them how to be independent as much as possible but in their own time.
 So, enjoy every moment.